 Gyakuten Saiban 3 Fanbook contains an earlier version of Gumshoe's sprite:

-It combines several expressions that in the final game are part of two separate sprites: Gumshoe's mouth and eyebrows appear similar to the first image, and his eyes stare at some point above like on the second image.
-The collar of his shirt looks more rumpled, while the coat and tie give different shadows.
-Moreover, it appears as if Gumshoe holds his hands behind his back.
+This sprite combines elements from two separate expressions found in the final game: Gumshoe's mouth and eyebrows match the first image, while his eyes gaze upward, similar to the second.
+The collar of his shirt appears more rumpled, and his coat and tie cast different shadows.
+Moreover, it seems that Gumshoe is holding his hands behind his back.

 Gyakuten Saiban 3 Fanbook also contains an earlier version of Mia's sprite: